We get asked “why” a lot. The answer is very important:

 We also conduct research into the use of fireworks and gather public opinion related to the use of fireworks.
 Our first survey was conducted during the summer of 2017.

-Our next survey will be shared with the public in late July of 2018.
+Our new survey results will be shared with the public in late August 2019.

 For the first time this century, a citywide collaboration exists to educate, enforce, and change the culture about fireworks.
 MySafe:LA is partnered with the Los Angeles Police Department, Los Angeles Fire Department, Los Angeles City Attorney, and other entities to help make people aware of the extreme risk they create for themselves and others should they use fireworks of any kind within the city limits (the risk exists wherever fireworks are used).